versioneye/veye-checker/README.md

 veye_checker shas ../jars/
 veye_checker shas ../jars/ -o results.csv
 VERSIONEYE_CSV_SEPARATOR="," veye_checker shas temp/bins/

+# only generate diggest values for files which size in the range (5Kb, 10Kb)
+veye_checker shas tests/fixtures/files/ --max-file-size=10000 --min-file-size=5000
 ```

 It is possible to configure which digest algorithms to use.